ConorWebb96/bb-export-table-to-csv/README.md

     * Paste your tableID into `TABLE_ID` within the `.env` file.

 # Command
 After you have finished with the setup process.
-Run the command `node exportCSV.js`, this should start a process in your terminal and export all your rows to a CSV file called `output.csv`.
+Run the command `npm run export`, this should start a process in your terminal and export all your rows to a CSV file called `output.csv`.
 (The time it takes varies depending on size)

 # Demo
 ![bb csv export public api](https://github.com/ConorWebb96/bb-export-table-to-csv/assets/126772285/035aecfa-cfab-4705-b158-2c6dcd0a381f)